President’s Letter : Walt Kunau, President 2022-2023

 ABOUT OUR CLUB

-With approximately 350 members, the Rotary Club of Louisville is one of the largest clubs of Rotary International’s 46,000+ clubs around the world.
-Our Club has been serving others in this community and worldwide for more than 110 years.
+With over 350 members, the Rotary Club of Louisville is the 14th largest of Rotary International’s 46,000+ clubs around the world.
+Our Club has been serving others in this community and worldwide since 1912.

 We welcome guests and visiting Rotarians from all over the world at our weekly Thursday luncheon meetings.
 Our programs involve prominent leaders in every field, and our membership represents the business and civic leaders of our community and our state.